• Skip to primary navigation

 Why did this thicken like a custard?

-Because technically this is a custard.
-Yes, you frost german chocolate cake with it but it really is just a coconut pecan custard opposed to a traditional buttercream frosting.
+Because technically, this is a custard.
+Yes, you frost German chocolate cake with it, but it really is just a coconut pecan custard as opposed to a traditional buttercream frosting.

 No, it doesn't, but it will last longer if stored in the fridge.
 You will need to allow it to return to room temperature before frosting a cake or cupcakes with it.